 A court may also assess a child’s preference for custody, although there is no specific age at which a child’s wishes will automatically determine the custody outcome.
 The overriding factor in any custody dispute must be what most benefits the child.
-A parent engaged in custody litigation may benefit from discussing these “best interest” factors with a legal professional.
+A parent engaged in custody litigation may benefit from discussing these “best interest” factors with a skilled lawyer in Florence.

 A Change in Circumstances After a Custody Order

 Under state law, custody can always be modified.
 However, if a parent seeks a custody modification within two years of the initial custody order, they must prove that the child’s physical, mental, or emotional well-being is in jeopardy under the existing custody schedule.
 After the two-year period expires, a judge can modify custody if they determine it is in a child’s best interest to do so.